 The auditee is responsible for developing and implementing corrective action on all audit findings.
-As part of this responsibility, the auditee is responsible for the Summary Schedule of Prior Audit Findings which shall include the reference numbers the auditor assigns to audit findings.
-Since the summary schedule may include audit findings from multiple years, it shall indicate the fiscal year in which the findings initially occurred.
-If this Schedule is required, it should be included in the reporting package submitted.
+As part of this responsibility, the auditee is responsible for the Summary Schedule which shall include the reference numbers the auditor assigns to audit findings.
+Since the Summary Schedule may include audit findings from multiple years, it shall indicate the fiscal year in which the findings initially occurred and the current status of each of the findings.

-The Summary Schedule should report the status of all audit findings included in the prior year's State Single Audit Schedule of Findings and Questioned Costs.
 Where appropriate, the auditee may include comments on the Schedule describing why it believes a finding is no longer valid or not warranting further corrective action.